m-e-conroy/angular-dialog-service/README.md

 - v5.1.0

 1. Separated out the default translations into their own module: **dialogs-default-translations.js**  Include this or the "min" version in your application if you are not already using $translationProvider elsewhere, otherwise just copy the translation list within the module to your translation list for 'en-US.'

+- v5.2.x

+1. Angular-Translate is now optional, however in order to keep support for Angular-Translate and be able to switch it on and off easily without having to add lines of code to your modules I created a substitute module that is automatically included and used when Angular-Translate is not found.
+This subsitute (*translate-substitution.js : translate.sub*) is a provider service (*$translateProvider*) with the same *translations* method as the Angular-Translate provider service does.
+The provider service is also named *$translate* and has its own *instant* method.
+I did this such that, if in the future you do decide to use Angular-Translate all you will have to do is load the module before the dialog's service is loaded.
+2. The *dialogs-default-translations.js* file is also now an optional dependency.

+- v5.2.1

+1. If you use Font-Awesome, support is now provided for the icons used in the headers of each predefined dialog.
+The dialog service will automatically detect whether you have Font-Awesome loaded or not and use FA icons or the Bootstrap's glyphicons accordingly.
+If for some reason the detection doesn't work correctly you can force the use of FA icons by injecting *$dialogsProvider* into your module's config function and calling *$dialogsProvider.useFontAwesome().*

 Notes
 -----